fxpio/composer-asset-plugin/README.md

 > Currently the plugin only works in "global" mode, the PR [#3082](https://github.com/composer/composer/pull/3082)
 > will work the plugin in "project" mode

-The Composer Asset Plugin allows you to manage your assets with NPM or Bower directly in the Composer.
+The Composer Asset Plugin allows you to manage your assets with NPM or Bower package file directly in the Composer.

 This plugin is not intended to circumvent dependency managers, that are NPM or Bower, but to provide a simple solution to include assets managed by a PHP project with Composer.